Confluence Document Management: How I use it to keep my docs organized in 2026

 Confluence Document Structure

-Confluence uses a hierarchical structure for all types of documents.
+Confluence uses a hierarchical structure for all document types.

 Pages

 A Confluence page is the basic building block of a document.
-You can create a page for any type of document such as a policy, project plan, notes, or technical documentation.
-Confluence includes numerous ready-made templates to help you off to a fast start.
+You can create a page for any type of document, such as a policy, project plan, notes, or technical documentation.
+Confluence includes numerous ready-made templates to help you get off to a fast start.

 Spaces

 Pages are organized under spaces.
 You can use spaces to organize related content.
-Each space on Confluence has its own homepage and blog that allows users to stay updated.
+Each space in Confluence has its own homepage and blog, allowing users to stay updated.

 Page Tree